bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## P1: Technical Requirements

 1. Subscribe to the `state` and `city` formControl value changes and log the resulting value to the console.
-2. Unsubscribe from subscription created in step 1 in the `ngOnDestroy` function
+2. Unsubscribe from Subscription created in step 1 in the `ngOnDestroy` function

 ## P1: To Verify Your Solution is Correct